Shizuoka Shizuoka, Japan Travel Guide

 Carry a translation app or phrasebook.
 Keep your home country's embassy or consulate contact information handy.

-Tourist information centers assist with emergency information for foreigners.
+Tourist information centers assist with information for emergencies for foreigners.

 Japan boasts one of the lowest crime rates globally.
 Shizuoka City is very safe.